 Auditing of Classes

 Auditors may change to regular enrollment (i.e. for credit and a grade) only during the Add/Drop period.
 Requests to audit a course after the Add/Drop period will not be accepted.
 For purposes of maintaining good academic standing, auditing is not counted toward the student’s required minimum credit load.
+As such, since no credits are awarded when auditing, students do not need to request an exception for a credit overload if they are already at their maximum semester credit load.
 Students are eligible to audit a course as long as they are actively registered for the semester.
 There is a maximum of three audits in a student’s career.

 When auditing, there is an attendance requirement of a minimum of two-thirds of the class meetings.
 The student’s satisfactory participation as an auditor will be indicated by “AU” on his or her transcript.
 Students who do not meet the attendance requirement may be withdrawn from the course by the instructor, in which case the grade of “W” will be recorded.